microsoft/FluidFramework/docs/content/faq.md

 the two are not interchangeable.
 Notably, the server component of a Fluid solution is lightweight and general-purpose while a SignalR solution designed to distribute state would require additional server development.

-### What is the difference between Fluid Framework and Adaptive Cards?

-Coming soon...

-### What is the difference between Fluid Framework and DAPR?

-Coming soon...

 ### Does Fluid use operational transforms?

 Fluid does not use Operational Transforms, but we learned a tremendous amount from the literature on OT.
 While